top of page

 • Short and long-term goals

 Strength training plays a central role in injury rehabilitation and prevention.
 Increasing physical capacity allows tissues to tolerate higher loads with less sensitivity, reducing vulnerability to recurrence.
+Recovery is not simply about symptoms settling; it's about improving your body's capacity to handle stress.

-Managing flare-ups with confidence
+Managing Flare-Ups with Confidence

 Flare-ups are a normal part of recovery, particularly during progressive rehabilitation.
 Understanding why symptoms fluctuate reduces fear and improves decision-making.
+Rehabilitation focuses on adjusting load, identifying contributing factors, and continuing to build tolerance rather than stopping altogether.

 Injury is rarely caused by a single factor.
 Common contributors include: